sangita-99/Calendar_project/README.md

    - Enable **2-Step Verification** on your Gmail account.
    - Generate a **16-character App Password** from your Google Account security settings.
    - Update the `MAIL_USERNAME` and `MAIL_PASSWORD` fields in `app.py` with your Gmail and App Password.

+  *This step is optional and only required if you want to receive email reminders for your upcoming events.*

+If configured:
-  *This step isn't really necessary unless you want to get an email reminder 30 minutes before the event.
-And more reminder on 5 minutes interval in your email account*
+You will receive an email reminder 30 minutes before your scheduled event.
+You will also get additional reminders at 5-minute intervals leading up to the event.

+Note:
+You need to properly set up the email functionality (Flask-Mail) and provide valid SMTP credentials to enable this feature.

 4. **Prepare the Database**:
     ```bash
    python create_db.py